Threshold non-linearities#

 Developed by Ruben Caljé

 This notebook compares two different options in Pastas for modeling threshold non-linear groundwater systems.
-We start with a basic model that contains a StressModel2 to model the influence of precipitation and evaporation on groundwater head.

 import matplotlib.pyplot as plt